Skip to main content

 Flexible Payment Options

-- Balance payments arriving weeks or months later
+• Balance payments trickling in weeks later

-- Corporate accounts billed monthly
+• Corporate accounts on monthly invoicing

 Features That Do Not Matter (But Vendors Push)